Know your Costs, Control Your Bottom Line

 Fixed and Variable expenses are used to help identify your break-even analysis, which helps to identify the number of services needed to be performed before you make a profit.
 Read our Labour Blog to find your break-even point.
 By conducting a break-even analysis you can understand the relationship between products you sell, the volume of services performed, and your costs.

 The breakdown of your expenses influences the pricing of services at your salon so that you can be profitable.
 Variable costs should directly influence your pricing.
-When your color usage varies session to session, shouldn’t your pricing also vary session to session?
-Using hair color management software, like SalonScale, to account for your color costs will help in combating those variances in your color sessions.
+When your color usage varies from session to session, shouldn’t your pricing also vary from session to session?
+Using hair color management software, like SalonScale, to account for your color costs during appointments.